£40 M&S Gift Card welcome gift

-As a thank you for taking out a policy, we will reward you with £40 M&S vouchers (Terms and conditions apply).
+As a thank you for taking out a policy, we will reward you with a £40 M&S Gift Card (Terms and conditions apply).

 How does it work?